-In 2015-2016, Popovici led the Knights to unprecedented success, including one National Championship, two second place finishes, and three third place finishes at the NCAA Championships.
-Jacqueline Huben became a National Champion in the 3,000m steeplechase, while Alexa Wandy finished second nationally in both the indoor and outdoor triple jump.
-Isaac Garcia-Cassani finished third in the indoor mile and outdoor 1,500m while also anchoring a distance medley relay to third place at the NCAA Indoor Championships.
+In 2015-16, Popovici saw Jacqueline Huben win a national championship in the steeplechase, while Wandy finished second nationally in both the indoor and outdoor triple jump.
+Garcia-Cassani finished third in the indoor mile and outdoor 1,500 while anchoring a distance medley relay to third place at the NCAA Indoor Championships.

 In 2014-15, Popovici guided the women's team to the program's first SUNYAC Outdoor title since 2010.
 He also coached four athletes to the NCAA Outdoor Championships, two of which became All-Americans.
 Wandy captured third place in the triple jump with a final jump of 12.47 meters while Huben finished the 3,000-meter steeple in a time of 10:41.89 to take fifth.

 |3000m SC||10:38.60||600m||1:38.37||3000m SC||9:25.55||600m||1:22.75|

 |Shot Put||12.83m||60h||8.80||Shot Put||13.06m||60h||8.35|

 |Javelin||36.89m||Weight Throw||15.67m||Javelin||47.45m||Weight Throw||15.23m|